Last Updated on

-Great Britain is an island lying off the western coast of Europe, comprising the main territory of the United Kingdom.
-The island consists of England, Wales and Scotland.
-It is called ‘Great’ in the sense of ‘greater’ to distinguish it from ‘lesser’ (ie ‘smaller’), or Little Britain’ – Brittany in what is now France – not because its people are in any way superior, or the place much, much nicer than anywhere else.
-Though we are and it is, of course… But, should you read the Roman/Greek writer Ptolemy (not currently on the best seller list), you might find that he also referred to Ireland as Little Britain.
+Great Britain was originally called ‘great’ in the sense of ‘greater’ to distinguish it from ‘lesser’ (ie ‘smaller’), or Little Britain’ – Brittany in what is now France – not because its people are in any way superior, or the place much, much nicer than anywhere else.
+(Though we are and it is, of course…).
+But, should you read the Roman/Greek writer Ptolemy (not currently on the best seller list), you might find that he also referred to Ireland as Little Britain.
+See how easy this is?

-To simplify things even more, the British Isles includes three dependencies of the British Crown – the Isle of Man and the Bailiwicks of Jersey and Guernsey (though the latter are geographically closer to France than the UK).
+Britain the island is the largest of a geographical group of about 6,000 islands, the British Isles.
+This includes the island of Ireland, which contains the sovereign state of Ireland as well as the UK province of Northern Ireland.
+To simplify things even more, the British Isles includes three dependencies of the British Crown – the Isle of Man and the Bailiwicks of Jersey and Guernsey (though the latter are physically closer to France than Britain and arguably not part of the British Isles).

-- Great Britain means England, Wales and Scotland.
+- Britain or Great Britain means England, Wales and Scotland.

 - The United Kingdom means England, Wales, Scotland and Northern Ireland.

-- The inhabitants are called British – or specifically their country of origin (ie English, Welsh, Scottish, or Northern Irish) – but don’t get this wrong.
+- The inhabitants of the UK and Britain are called British – or specifically their country of origin (ie English, Welsh, Scottish, or Northern Irish) – but don’t get this wrong.

 The Roman writer, Tacitus, said: